-After the modeling and assessment process is conducted, a local transmission expansion plan is produced that reflects consideration of alternatives to the local transmission expansion as submitted by Stakeholders or anyone else.
-SCE&G senior management approves the selected solution and if transmission expansion is the selected solution, the expansion project is included in the SCE&G transmission expansion plan, in accordance with FERC Orders and state regulation.
+After the modeling and assessment process is conducted, the Local Transmission Plan is produced that reflects consideration of alternatives to the local transmission expansion as submitted by Stakeholders or anyone else.
+SCE&G senior management approves the selected solution and if transmission expansion is the selected solution, the expansion project is included in the SCE&G transmission expansion plan, in accordance with applicable law.